-- A. The parties recognize the importance of a fair and impartial promotional system. - B. The City will provide the Union with thirty (30) days written notice prior to holding open vacated positions in the classification of Fire Apparatus Operator/Engineer and Captain. - C. A vacated position in the Fire Apparatus Operator/Engineer and Captain classifications cannot be held open for more than ninety (90) days by which time the City will either fill, eliminate, or reclassify the position. - D. If a Fire Apparatus Operator/Engineer or Captain position is held open, then during the ninety (90) day period, the highest employee on the current promotional list for the affected classification will be assigned WOC for the duration of the open vacancy. - E. The ninety (90) day period will not be used to bridge promotional lists.
+- A. The parties recognize the importance of a fair and impartial promotional system. - B. The City will provide the Union with thirty (30) days written notice prior to holding open vacated positions in the classification of Fire Apparatus Operator/Engineer, Captain and Battalion Chief. - C. A vacated position in the Fire Apparatus Operator/Engineer, Captain, and Battalion Chief classifications cannot be held open for more than ninety (90) days by which time the City will either fill, eliminate, or reclassify the position. - D. If a Fire Apparatus Operator/Engineer or Captain, or Battalion Chief position is held open, then during the ninety (90) day period, the highest employee on the current promotional list for the affected classification will be assigned WOC for the duration of the open vacancy.
+At no time shall there be less than one career Battalion Chief on duty at all times.
+(Bargaining Note: The City through the training and emergency operations division is committed to updating the Career Development program for Battalion Chief by November 1st, 2019.
+The City will update the Union during this period of time to the Labor Management Committee.) - E. The ninety (90) day period will not be used to bridge promotional lists.